|

 You have an advantage at this point over online stores because customers can come in and get a last-minute gift, service, or gift certificate.
 But you can’t just fling open your doors and let the world in.
 There are a couple of things you need to be doing to ensure that they feel safe.
 Still, It's not too late to implement these COVID precautions in your business.
 Do you feel like your business is just shouting into the wind?
 Does it seem like the time you spend on social media is extensive but yields few results?
 Are you sick and tired of Zoom calls that take too long and accomplish too little?
 If so, it might be time to think about experiential marketing.

 Experiential marketing is the act of creating a memorable experience that will be associated with your brand.
 Many smaller businesses think of experiential marketing as the type of thing that businesses with Super Bowl-esque budgets do.
-And they're right.
-Our lives and our businesses have changed a lot during the time of COVID.
-We have changed how we reach customers and likely how they buy from us.
-Some of us have had to shut down.
+And they're right. |

 Archives

-April 2025
+November 2025

 Categories